Bartimaeus Sequence: The Ring of Solomon

 The Ring of Solomon revisits the universe created in the Bartimaeus Trilogy, although the setting shifts from modern London to Jerusalem, 950 BC.
 It follows the djinni's adventures during the reign of King Solomon, who was frequently referenced in the footnotes during the trilogy.
 It was released in the United Kingdom on 14 October 2010 and in the U.S. on November 2, 2010.
 The story revolves around the troubles Bartimaeus faces while enslaved to Solomon's magicians, as he gets caught between the plots of his master to overthrow Solomon, and the schemes of Asmira, captain of the guard of the Queen of Sheba, who was sent by her to assassinate Solomon.

 Adaptations

 In 2002, Miramax purchased the publishing and screen rights to the series as Harvey Weinstein's replacement for The Lord of the Rings as its fantasy film franchise.
-While several scripts were made, Harvey Weinstein left Miramax with his brother to start the Weinstein Company leaving the films in limbo, although the first book's film was reported as being in production in November 2005 under director Anthony Minghella.
+While several scripts were made, Weinstein left Miramax with his brother Bob Weinstein to start the Weinstein Company, leaving the films in limbo.
+In November 2005, a film adaptation of the first book was reported as being in production under director Anthony Minghella.
 In 2019, Start Media acquired the film and television rights to the four books.

 In October 2010, Disney-Hyperion published the first book as a graphic novel written by Jonathan Stroud and Andrew Donkin, with art by Lee Sullivan and colors by Nicolas Chapuis.
 The first print run was 50,000 in hardcover and 100,000 in paperback.